 Natural Science and Engineering Research Council Undergraduate Student Research Award Program (NSERC USRA) & Mathematics Undergrad Research Award (MURA)

 What is an NSERC USRA?

-USRA recipients take part in a research project in an area of Pure Mathematics, under the direction and guidance of a supervisor.
-The type of work will vary depending on the supervisor, the project and the student's background.
-Some projects have culminated in research publications; see a list of recent publications.
-Some have won significant awards; see a list of recent research awards.
+NSERC USRA recipients take part in a research project in an area of pure mathematics, under the direction and guidance of a supervisor.
+The type of work will vary depending on the supervisor, the project, and the student's background.
+Some projects have culminated in research publications.
+Some have won significant awards.